 1) In the past 36 months, has your hospital's CEO or CMO made a formal commitment (verbally or in writing) to all staff to make reducing harm to patients from errors in diagnosis an organizational priority, and communicated at least one specific action the hospital will take to further the commitment?
-If "no" to question #1, skip question #2 and continue question #3.
 0 0 Yes No 2) What specific actions were communicated by your hospital's CEO or CMO as part of their formal commitment to reducing harm to patients from errors in diagnosis?
 Select all that apply.
 Allocated financial resources Allocated staff time Designated a senior leader or clinician champion Formed a committee Implemented a performance measure Implemented a QI project Other